Elben85/CS4215-Rust-Project/src/compiler/README.md

 ```

 - `POP`
   Pop the topmost value on the stack
   `{ tag: "POP" }`

 - `ASSIGN`
   Assign topmost stack value to specified address (which should be a pointer).
-Push the assigned value back to stack.
   The instructions expects both the pointer address and the value on the stack.

 ```
 {
     tag: "ASSIGN",